 Salt started life as a remote execution bus.
 In fact, as I mentioned both in my talk and my panel, I feel it’s a grave mistake to classify Salt as a configuration management solution at all– rather, I see Configuration Management as an application offered atop of the Salt platform.
 This informs the concept of orchestration– when an event happens on one node, it can fire an event; Salt’s reactor subsystem can catch that event and signal action on another node.
 This is a giant step in the direction of self-aware clusters.

 4. Service Discovery

 This is an emerging field, historically dominated by the likes of Zookeeper, etcd, and Consul.
-However, Salt has begun to make some steps in this direction with the introduction of the Salt Mine– ways for minions to publish small bits of data to the master.
+However, Salt has begun to take some steps in this direction with the introduction of the Salt Mine– ways for minions to publish small bits of data to the master.
 While this is still rudimentary, it opens the door for future expansion.
 Picture a scenario in which you spin up a new web server, and it publishes that it offers a web service.
-From there, the load balancer sees this publication, and automatically adds it to the load balanced web pool.
+From there, the load balancer sees this publication and automatically adds it to the load-balanced web pool.
 While simplistic, this example hints of things yet to come.